Temporary Business Energy Support Scheme (TBESS)

 - 50% of a business' eligible costs for March 2023 to July 2023 claim periods.

-The scheme is designed to be compliant with the European Union State Aid Temporary Crisis Framework and Transition (TCTF).
+The scheme was designed to be compliant with the European Union State Aid Temporary Crisis Framework and Transition (TCTF).
 The TCTF sets out overall limits on the financial support that may be claimed by single undertakings.

 Revenue has published a list of all businesses who received payments under the TBESS.
 A separate list has been published for businesses who exceeded the monthly thresholds per single undertaking.
 This is required by section 101 of Finance Act 2022.